Adidev-33/marketing-content-generator/README.md

 # Marketing Content Generator 🚀

-This is a full-stack web application that uses AI to generate high-quality marketing copy.
+This is a full-stack web application that uses AI to generate high-quality marketing content for products.
 It features a modern, interactive frontend built with React and a robust backend API built with Python and FastAPI, including a persistent history of all generated content.